Charles Herbert: Personal life

 Because of the studio attitude toward child actors of the time, Herbert had a keen interest in the child actors of today.

 "I lost a lot more than the financial things.
 Financial things are way down the list for me.
 The way it’s set up in Hollywood is, I did 50 TV shows, the 20 movies, the commercials, all of that stuff... and when I turned 21, zero had been put away in the bank for me.
 It was not that way for every [kid actor]: If you signed a long-term contract--for instance, if you did Lassie or The Donna Reed Show or something--they put away like 5 percent for you, but if you were not on a long-term contract, ALL of the money you earned for the movies, for ALL the TV things, went to your guardians; and your guardians could do with it whatever they saw fit."

 The only money put away for Herbert until age 21 from his TV and film earnings was $1,700.

 Describing his studio education as "nonexistent", Herbert attended public schools (Melrose, Bancroft, Fairfax High) rather than one of the private schools tailored to the unique needs of child actors.
 "My parents made that mistake, without malice; they were not too familiar [with the problems that child actors face]."
 Herbert made up a story that he had a twin brother and that it was not him whom his classmates were seeing in movies and on TV.
 Referring to his role in the sci-fi movie classic The Fly, he said, "Back in those days, the very few people who did know I was an actor, when they were kidding me, they’d go, 'Help me, help me, help meeee!'"...

 "Herbert was always happiest and at his best when he was performing.
 A talented actor, he felt secure and confident when the cameras rolled, but like many child actors, he faced difficulties adjusting to the real world beyond the controlled environment inside the studio walls.
 The career of a child actor often creates a profoundly troubling lack of identity at a difficult time, just after he has lost his commercial value with the onset of puberty."

-Unable to transition into adult roles, Herbert's personal life went downhill, as well.
+Unable to transition into adult roles, Herbert's personal life went downhill.
 With no formal education or training to do anything else, and with no career earnings saved, he led a reckless, wanderlust life and turned to drugs.